section-engineering-education/engineering-education/content/articles/aws-chalice-twilio-whatsapp/index.md

 The files generated above are:

-- `app.py`: holds the logic of the application
+- `app.py`: holds the logic of the application.
-- `.chalice`: contains the settings and database configuration
+- `.chalice`: contains the settings and database configuration.
-- `.gitignore`: a list of files that Git will ignore
+- `.gitignore`: a list of files that Git will ignore.
-- `requirements.txt`: contains the application dependencies
+- `requirements.txt`: contains the application dependencies.

 Now, we're good to go and can put in place the database settings for the application.